Death-thekidd/alx-system_engineering-devops/0x01-shell_permissions/README.md

 script that sets the mode of the file hello
 ## 10-mirror_permissions
 script that sets the mode of the file hello the same as olleh’s mode.
+## 11-directories_permissions
+A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.